bojand/ghz-web/README.md

 Planned features:

-* Single executable for service, API and user interface
+* Single executable for running the service, API and user interface.
-* SQLite, MySQL, and Postgres support
+* SQLite, MySQL, and Postgres support.
-* Simple API to ingest `ghz` run JSON results
+* Simple API to ingest `ghz` run JSON results.
-* UX to track and analyze results
+* User interface to track and analyze results.

 ### Status

 ALpha-ish.
-API mostly done.
+Compiles and executes.
+API and UX mostly done.
+Results can be ingested and data viewed.
 Things mostly work but lots of wrapping up to do.
 See `TODO.md`.